Modern Machine Learning for LHC Physicists

 We can now evaluate this KL-divergence in the limit of $\sigma_q \to 0$ and finite $\mu_q(\theta) \to \theta_0$ as the one remaining $\theta$-dependent parameter,

 We can write down the deterministic limit of Eq.\eqref{eq:loss_bayes1},

-While the first terms is again the likelihood defining the correct network parameters, the second terms ensures that network parameters do not become too large.
-Because it include the squares of the network parameters, it is referred to as an \underline{L2-regularization}.
-While for the Bayesian network the prefactor of this regularization term is fixed, we can generalize this idea and apply an L2-regularization to any network with an appropriately chosen pre-factor.
+The first term is again the likelihood defining the correct network parameters, the second ensures that the network parameters do not become too large.
+Because it include the squares of the network parameters, it is referred to as an \underline{L2-regularization} .
+Going back to Eq.\eqref{eq:loss_bayes1}, an ELBO loss is a combination of a likelihood loss and a regularization.
+For the Bayesian network the prefactor of this regularization term is fixed.

+We generalize this idea, choose $\mu_p=0$, and apply the L2-regularization with a freely chosen pre-factor instead of $\sigma_p$.
+In that case the deterministic and L2-regularized likelihood loss reads with a free hyperparameter $\lambda$.

 Sampling the likelihood following a distribution of the network parameters, as it happens in the first term of the Bayesian loss in Eq.\eqref{eq:loss_bayes1}, is something we can also generalize to deterministic networks.
 Let us start with a toy model where we sample over network parameters by either including them in the loss computation or not.
 When we include an event, the network weight is set to $\theta_0$, otherwise $q(\theta) = 0$.
 Such a random sampling between two discrete possible outcomes is described by a \underline{Bernoulli distribution}.
 If the two possible outcomes are zero and one, we can write the distribution in terms of the expectation value $\rho \in [0,1]$,